lnvglr/character-diversion/character-diversion.md

 As previously mentioned, Latin used to be (like Greek and Etruscan and other Phoenecian descendant like Hebrew) written from right to left.
 As writing replaced chiselling, Latin adopted the baustrophedon style which meant it could be written both from left to right and from right to left.
 After the first century BCE almost all Latin inscriptions were written from left to right (Shores, 1965).
 Hebrew did not undergo this change in convention and remains written right to left, to this day.

 Initially the character shapes of the Latin alphabet were mono-lined symbols with no stress and no serifs.
 This changed during the 1st century CE and the reason for this is mostly technical (Tselentis et al., 2012).
 The origins of serifs and stroke contrast, for example, are considered to lie in the Roman lapidary practice (i.e. the practice of shaping stone).
 Letters were painted on stone with a flat stiff brush—not a quill or a reed—and then chiseled into the surface (Friggeri, 2001).
-Hebrew characters developed stress and stroke contrast only more than a millenium later, and convened to a horizontal stress (as opposed to Latin vertical stress).
+Hebrew characters developed stress and stroke contrast only more than a millennium later, and convened to a horizontal stress (as opposed to Latin vertical stress).
 The serif-like in-strokes (referred to as tags) in traditional Hebrew lettering, have technological origins, however different from Latin (Stern, 2003).

 Many of those conventions were created and altered due to social and technological influences.
 Among other reasons, the Jewish people were scattered mostly around Europe, living in the diaspora and facing continuous persecution, which prevented them from adapting the scribal letterforms to the context of typesetting.
 This way, the refinements that were made to the Latin script following the invention of the printing press were not applied to Hebrew (Wittner et al., 2018).

-> Es muß sich alles ändern, damit es bleibt, wie es ist.
+> »Everything must change for everything to remain the same.«
-> G.T. di lampedusa, Der Gattopardo, 1958
+> — Giuseppe Tomasi di Lampedusa, The Leopard, 1960

-The fact that some societies were subjected to the same techonolical innovations, yet they developed different conventions, could be cause by how some minorities adapt while others defend their heritage.
+The fact that some societies were subjected to the same technological innovations, yet they developed different conventions, could be caused by how some minorities adapt while others defend their heritage.
 Some immigrants hold on to their native culture to retain their identity and do so even more strongly than the people living in their home land (Kumar & Steenkamp, 2013).
 A mechanism of self-preservation the Jewish living in the diaspora surely applied.
 This may be yet another reason for why typographic conventions diverged even though societies lived side by side.

 ### Questioning Typographic Convention

 Conventions emerge in a dialectic process but are not always established because they are truly best practices.
-Sometimes they were established in times of quite different technogical circumstance or for social reasons that may not apply today.
+Sometimes they were established in times of quite different technological circumstance or for social reasons that may not apply today.
 Yet, some conventions are carried from generation to generation—consider the ink shaped tail of the letter ›j‹.
 But as our society strives for innovation, progress and adapting to new circumstances, our conventions need to change with us.

 As previously established, some conventions are of great value today even if their practical origins are obsolete.
 But for a democracy to stay alive, the status quo needs to be questioned (**source**) and in this spirit I ask for typographic conventions to be questioned.
 Not with the intention of abolishing or changing them but to inspect them, see if they are still useful and if they could be replaced by more adequate conventions.